LuizHAssuncao/personal-website/_posts/2018-05-05-useful-commands-for-text-manipulation.md

 ```

 ## grep
-_grep_ is an awesome command, because it allows you to search for lines
+_grep_ is a command that it allows you to search for lines
 containing a match to a string. _grep_ is often used with shell pipes,
 that it is a way to connect the output of one program to the input of another
 program.